Wood Energy (PDF)

 There are many different makes of wood fuel boilers and stoves available, produced to different standards and with varying specifications.
 Build quality and fire safety are important issues and potential buyers should research all options carefully.

-- 1000 litres of home-heating oil equals 2 tonnes of good quality wood pellets, or 3 tonnes of well-dried firewood, or 3-4 tonnes of well-dried wood chips.
+- 1,000 litres (L) of home-heating oil = two tonnes of good quality wood pellets = three tonnes of well-dried firewood = three to four tonnes of welldried wood chips;

-- A large detached house (200 m2 = 2150 ft2) will need approx. 6 tonnes of wood pellets, or 9 tonnes of well-dried firewood, or 9 to 12 tonnes of well-dried wood chips per year.
+- a large detached house (200m2 = 2,150ft2) will need approximately six tonnes of wood pellets, nine tonnes of well-dried firewood or nine to 12 tonnes of well-dried wood chips per year;

-- If you wish to be fully self-sufficient on a sustainable basis in central heating and hot water for an average-sized house then you will need about three hectares of broadleaved coppice.
-These three hectares should give an annual production of about nine tonnes of well-dried firewood (the equivalent of about 3000 litres of home heating oil).
+- if you wish to be fully self-sufficient on a sustainable basis in central heating and hot water for an average-sized house, then you will need about three hectares of broadleaved coppice – these three hectares should give an annual production of about nine tonnes of well-dried firewood (the equivalent of about 3,000L of home heating oil); and,

-- Normally, 5 kilowatt (boiler output) is required per 100m2 of house floor area dependent on insulation levels, etc.
+- normally, five-kilowatts (boiler output) are required per 100m2 of house floor area, dependent on insulation levels, etc.